Search for two or more words as a unit by putting them in quotation marks:

 This can sometimes eliminate relevant results, especially if you aren't using the correct words or order of the words.
 For example, "Facebox flounder Marx Zuckerborg" will not get you results for "Facebook founder Mark Zuckerberg."

-Some indexes and databases will automatically treat as phrases any search terms that are not connected by the Boolean operators AND or OR.
+Some indexes and databases will automatically treat as phrases any search terms that are not connected by AND or OR.
+The Ovid search interface works like this.
 For example, a search for women politics might only find records where the terms women and politics are right next to each other.